Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Introduction

 Here $d(x,y)$ denotes the distance between $x$ and $y$.
-If $P$ is a system, it suffices that $P-\lambda $ is parameter-elliptic on the rays in a sector containing $\{\operatorname{Re}\lambda \le 0\}$.
-Extending $(*)$, also derivatives of the kernel, and, if further spectral information is available, a refined description of the long-time behavior, are obtained in the paper.
+If $P$ is a system, it suffices that $P $ is sectorially elliptic, having the spectrum of the principal symbol in a sector $\{ \lambda\ne 0 \mid |\operatorname{arg}\lambda |\le \theta _0\}$ with $\theta _0<\frac \pi 2$.
+Extending \eqref{intro.thm.1}, also derivatives of the kernel, and, if further spectral information is available, a refined description of the long-time behavior, are obtained in the paper.
+Moreover, for the expansion of the kernel in quasi-homogeneous terms in local coordinates, we show estimates of each term.

 For the Dirichlet-to-Neumann operator, as well as for the perturbations of fractional powers of the Laplacian of orders $0<d<2$, we get not only upper estimates but also similar lower estimates at small distances.